quavedev/meteor-packages/meteor-slingshot/README.md

 `region` String (optional) - Default is `Meteor.settings.AWSRegion` or "us-east-1".
 [See AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)

-`temporaryCredentials` Function (**required**) - Function that generates temporary credentials.
-It takes a signle argument, which is the minumum desired expiration time in milli-seconds and it returns an object that contains `AccessKeyId`, `SecretAccessKey` and `SessionToken`.
+`temporaryCredentials` Function or promise (**required**) - Function that generates temporary credentials.
+It takes a single argument, which is the minimum desired expiration time in milli-seconds and it returns an object that contains `AccessKeyId`, `SecretAccessKey` and `SessionToken`.